Horses Healing Hearts

 Horses Healing Hearts (HHH) is a 501(c)3 charitable organization located in South Florida, United States.
 This psychoeducational program helps children whose parents suffer from the disease of addiction.
 While providing a safe and nurturing environment to build self-esteem and confidence by working with horses, HHH equips children with the tools to change their lives and break the generational cycle of addiction.
 It was founded in 2009 by Lizabeth Olszewski.

 Children who attend Horses Healing Hearts are given riding instruction and taught about the overall care of horses.
-With the assistance of volunteers, mentors and host barns, children also take part in a curriculum-based group counseling session.
+With the assistance of volunteers, mentors, and host barns, children also take part in a curriculum-based group counseling session.
 Since its inception, the organization has grown and strategically aligned itself with respected high-profile equestrian ambassadors.
 HHH is funded by private and public grants, individual donations, and fundraising events, with its most notable being the White, White West Party.

 History

-After she volunteered at an equine program for autistic and physically handicapped children, Lizabeth Olszewski had the idea to start a similar program for the children of alcoholics and addicts, because of her background growing up in a turbulent and alcoholic home.
+After she volunteered at an equine program for autistic and physically disabled children, Lizabeth Olszewski had the idea to start a similar program for the children of alcoholics and addicts, because of her background growing up in a turbulent and alcoholic home.
 Having no funds and only her personal horse, she searched the internet to see how other equine therapy programs operated.
 After finding "Horses In the Hood," a non-profit organization benefiting the inner-city community by providing lessons that teach skills and values associated with the care and riding of horses started by Kathy Kusner, Olszewski was inspired to replicate Kusner's program model by "partnering" with existing barns.
 In October 2009, HHH had its first two participants.

 Since its inception in 2009, HHH has grown in size and reach.
 It offers six equine programs: the Children's Prevention Program, the Mentor Program, the Youth Emotional Healing Program, the Equine Therapy Individuals & Families Program, the Equine Therapy Recovery & Treatment Program, and Equine-Assisted Development for Business.
 Since 2014, HHH has helped over 6,300 adults and 490 families.